tamhinsf/ChannelSurf/README.md

 # Channel Surf for Microsoft Teams

-Quickly create Microsoft Teams channels from scratch or from your existing Slack Team.

-  * This application uses features of the Microsoft Graph currently in preview (beta).
-You may encounter unexpected errors and changes in behavior.
-We'll do our best to keep up.

-## Get started quickly with Microsoft Teams
+Re-create your Slack channels in Microsoft Teams, and bulk create new Teams channels.

-We've made it fast and easy to create channels in Microsoft Teams.
-Use the Microsoft Teams app to create a Team you want to place your channels within.
+Channel Surf makes it easy to quickly get started with Microsot Teams.
+First, use the Microsoft Teams app to create the Team you want to place your channels within.
 Then, you can:

 * Define new channels to create within a file called "channels.json"
 * Re-create all the channels from your existing Slack Team.
 How?
 You can create a Slack Team export on a self-service basis as a Slack Team Owner or Admin.
 Then, provide this Slack Export export to our app.
 It's that easy!

+Let's get started!

+  * This application uses features of the Microsoft Graph currently in preview (beta).
+You may encounter unexpected errors and changes in behavior.
+We'll do our best to keep up.

 ## Setup a development environment